xaviero98-stack/Kubernetes/Project/README.md

 CMD ["java", "-cp", "iceberg-rest-adapter.jar:mysql-connector-j-8.1.0.jar", "org.apache.iceberg.rest.RESTCatalogServer"]
 ```

-You have probably noticed how we **didn't even touch the Iceberg REST catalog** in PySpark code on the **Bronze and Silver layer section**, we didn't even configured the Spark Session to access it.
-It is because we will only access it through Trino, it is also possible to access **REST catalog with Spark** using this Spark session conf:
+You have probably noticed how we **didn't even touch the Iceberg REST catalog** in PySpark code on the **Bronze and Silver layer section**, we didn't even configure the Spark Session to access it.
+It is because we will only access it through Trino, it is also possible to access **REST catalog with Spark** using this Spark session configuration if you need or prefer but it's completely optional:

 ```python
 from pyspark.sql.functions import to_json, struct, col, expr, row_number, from_json, get_json_object, explode, when, regexp_replace, current_timestamp